bikecoders/ngx-deploy-starter/README.md

 ## 🧐 Essential considerations <a name="essential-considerations"></a>

-### README and LICENCE files <!-- omit in toc -->

-Those files must be at the root of the library.
-The executor is copying them at the moment of building.

-If you have those files outside the project's root, use the `assets` option on the executor that compiles your application.

 ### Version Generation

 This deployer doesn't bump or generate a new package version; here, we care about doing one thing well, publish your libs to NPM.
 You can change the version package at publishment using the [`--package-version`](#--package-version) option.